Eden-Kramer-Lab/spectral_connectivity/README.md

 hash -r
 ```

-2. Go to the local repository (`.../spectral_connectivity`) and install the anaconda environment for the repository.
+2. Clone the repository to your local machine (`.../spectral_connectivity`) and install the anaconda environment for the repository.
 Type into bash:
 ```bash
 conda update -q conda
 conda info -a